SDGforskning/sdg-strings/SDG10_query_action_WoS.md

    )
   )
  )
-NOT "dna" NOT "*rna$" NOT "flood*" NOT "gene$" NOT "uncanny valley" NOT "biodiversity" NOT "geodiversity" NOT "parasit*" NOT "electron$" NOT "aerosol$" NOT "pedomet*" NOT "molecul*" NOT  "zeolite$" NOT "phospholipid*" NOT
-"medical student*" NOT "palliative care*" NOT "velocimetr*" NOT "local resistance" NOT "digital chip$" NOT "career strateg*" NOT "clinical trial$" NOT "knowledge manage*" NOT "electr* motor*" NOT "particle$" NOT "radioactiv*" NOT "thermograph*"NOT "brain tumor$" NOT "laser*" NOT "exege*" NOT "venom*" NOT "entrepreneurial intention*" NOT "endoscop*" NOT "pyoderm*" NOT "flavonoid*" NOT "patient data" NOT "biomarker*" NOT "microb*" NOT "geolog*" NOT
+NOT "dna" NOT "*rna$" NOT "flood*" NOT "gene$" NOT "uncanny valley" NOT "biodiversity" NOT "geodiversity" NOT "parasit*" NOT "electron$" NOT "aerosol$" NOT "pedomet*" NOT "molecul*" NOT  "zeolite$" NOT "phospholipid*" NOT "medical student*" NOT "palliative care*" NOT "velocimetr*" NOT "local resistance" NOT "digital chip$" NOT "career strateg*" NOT "clinical trial$" NOT "knowledge manage*" NOT "electr* motor*" NOT "particle$" NOT "radioactiv*" NOT "thermograph*" NOT "brain tumor$" NOT "laser*" NOT "exege*" NOT "venom*" NOT "entrepreneurial intention*" NOT "endoscop*" NOT "pyoderm*" NOT "flavonoid*" NOT "patient data" NOT "biomarker*" NOT "microb*" NOT "geolog*" NOT
 "caffeine" NOT "drone*" NOT "micronutri*" NOT "septal*" NOT "h$emorrhage*" NOT "antibod*" NOT "remote sens*" NOT "wind energ*" NOT "biomass*" NOT